Blessed-Samuel/Blessed-Samuel/README.md

 - **All my projects are available at:** https://samfolio-nine.vercel.app

 # 🤽‍♂️ Hobbies:
-- Development, Opensource, Reading, Swimming...
+- Coding, Opensource, Reading, Swimming, Leadership...

 # 🔗 Connect With Me On:
 <span border-bottom="1px solid; "><span/>